-Related: You can refer the list of iOS Apps that can Stream Music from Cloud storage in Offline.
+Related: You can refer to the list of iOS Apps that can Stream Music from Cloud storage in Offline.

-Setup Dropbox on iPhone/iPod.
+Setup the same Cloud Drive on iPhone/iPod.

-Now you have to set up the Dropbox on iPhone.
+Now you have to set up the cloud drive, here Dropbox on the iPhone.
 Dropbox is a free app that can install from iTunes with this link.
 Once you install the app, please make sure to enter the same login information that you provided on your PC Dropbox account.
 This is to ensure you are using the same Dropbox account on both PC and iPad/iPhone to share the same files and folders on both platforms.

 Set Music Files for Offline Access on iPhone

 This is to save your cell phone data while you play MP3 on iPhone.
 Dropbox lets you save your MP3 files offline.
-When you set any file for offline access on iPhone’s DropBox app, that will consume the iPhone or iPad memory to save the file for offline access.
+When you set any file for offline access on iPhone’s DropBox app, that will use the iPhone or iPad memory to save the file for offline access.

 There is nothing wrong with setting the files offline if your phone has enough memory space (7 Best Flash Drive for iPhone to Backup Photos, Videos & Contacts).
 These offline files will act as local files and no need to use your data plan while you stream those from iPhone.

-Install iPhone MP3 Player App (optional)
+Install iPhone MP3 Player App